How Does a Water Softener Work?

 The Parts of a Water Softener

 There are three primary parts of a water softener: the mineral tank, the brine tank, and the control valve.
+Each part plays a crucial role in ensuring that every gallon of water in your house is as soft as possible.

 The Mineral Tank